xbeat/Machine-Learning/README.md

 Graph Neural Networks are a class of deep learning models designed to work with graph-structured data.
 They can capture complex relationships between entities in a graph, making them ideal for tasks like social network analysis, recommendation systems, and molecular property prediction.

+## Basic Knowledge Graph Tutorial with Python

+Introduction to Knowledge Graphs

+Knowledge graphs are powerful tools for representing and organizing complex information.
+They consist of entities (nodes) and relationships (edges) that connect these entities.
+This structure allows for efficient data representation, querying, and analysis.

 ## Leonhard Euler Pioneering Mathematician and Physicist

 Leonhard Euler (1707-1783): Mathematical Genius and Prolific Contributor